basdds/php-pi-photowall/README.md

 Then fire up your browser(s) to point it at your webserver + F-11!

 When cloning this repo, you'll only need the index.php and jquery.min.js file.
-The 'photowall' folder conatains some example pictures, for demonstration.
+The 'photowall' folder contains some example pictures, just for demonstration.